mrbackend/java-trampoline/docs/user-guide.md

 can be viewed as a value that will be resolved later.
 Instead of running methods/functions immediately, we put them into a type that can be run.

-When a trampoline is run, it resolves the calculations inside one by one inside a loop.
+When a trampoline is run, it resolves the calculations inside one by one in a loop.
 When there are no more unevaluated calculations left, the final calculated value is returned.
 This process is described in [How it works](https://mrbackend.github.io/java-trampoline/how-it-works.html).